-Through our corporate giving program, we aim to support local people, communities and Indigenous groups.
-Each mine and office has an annual budget for community investments.
-Our Community Investment Policy defines the criteria we use when evaluating and selecting initiatives.
+Through our community investment programs, we aim to support local people and communities, including underserved and marginalized groups.
+Each site has an annual budget for community investments.

 Since our Mexican host communities have a vested interest in our operations, we proactively engage with our communities as a strategic business priority.
-Our dedicated team includes a Community Relations Department in Mexico and community relations coordinators at each site.
+Our dedicated team includes a community relations manager or coordinator at each site.
 Bi-annually we perform a materiality assessment to gather community input to prioritize concerns that matter most to our stakeholders and our business.

 Through our Community Engagement System, we aim to manage our relationships and interactions with the community.
 The system establishes clear procedures for:

 - Promoting development through community investment and partnerships

 - Building trust with our neighbors through ongoing and open communication

 We strive to proactively gauge any concerns arising in the community, so that we can take preventative actions and resolve issues before they escalate.
 Our Grievance Mechanism ensures local communities have a voice.
 Through this important feedback channel, community members can formally present a complaint or grievance to us about activities relating to our mining operations.
 The Grievance Mechanism is designed to be objective, accessible, and transparent.
 It is aligned with the standards of the International Finance Corporation and the United Nations Guiding Principles on Business and Human Rights.